2/27/08

 Drafted: 2004, 20th Round

-Towles proved to the Astros organization that he's qualified to handle the catching duties on the Major League Level.
+After a September call up, Towles proved to the Astros organization that he's qualified to handle the catching duties on the Major League Level.

 Towles set a Astro record last season against the Cardinals, driving in eight runs in an 18-1 stomping.